Contents of the document:

 We have also carried out an internal staff assessment to identify who is vulnerable/extremely vulnerable/living with someone who is.
 This is included in our risk assessment.

-In line with government guidance, in order to prevent the spread of COVID-19, a distance of 2m should be observed between individuals from different households, where this is not possible a distance of 1m should be observed with mitigation measures such as not sitting face to face.
+In line with government guidance, in order to prevent the spread of COVID-19, a distance of 1-2m should be observed between individuals from different households, where a distance of 1m is observed measures such as not sitting face to face will be implemented.

 Back of House

 – Signage will be in place to encourage social distancing.
 Team members will be encouraged to keep and face to face interactions to a minimum and observe social distancing as much as possible.